-Table E-1 Sumr nary of Alternatives Alternative Description Impact on Waste Capacity Efficiency Improvements Implementation Complexity Fiscal Impacts Other Benefits Formalize the PAG It is recommended that the PAG establish formal bylaws for an on-going PAG that can meet on a regular basis for the purpose of improved communication and to identify cooperative programs.
+Table E-1 Sumr mary of Alternatives Alternative Description Impact on Waste Capacity Efficiency Improvements Implementation Complexity Fiscal Impacts Other Benefits Formalize the PAG This is an interim step towards development of a WRSWMA.
+Improved communications will help identify short-term wins.
 Low Medium Low Low This is an interim step towards development of a WRSWMA.
 Improved communications will help identify short-term wins.
-The PAG can set an example for all local governments in the NCTCOG region.
-Establish WRSWMA The Western Region Solid Waste Management Agency Inc. is a proposed local government corporation whose goal is to help implement regional projects and programs.
+Establish WRSWMA A WRSWMA has the potential to implement a variety of program that will lead to improvements in regional programs.
 Low High High Low / Medium A WRSWMA has the potential to implement a variety of program that will lead to improvements in regional programs.
-Cooperative public Information programs Region specific public information programs can reach a wide audience and be implemented more cost-effectively.
+Cooperative public Information programs Improved program cost-effectiveness and training will lead to better management of programs.
 Low Medium Low Low Improved program cost-effectiveness and training will lead to better management of programs.
-Cooperative recycling marketing Using existing networks and agencies such as Keep Texas Recycling, identify opportunities for cooperative marketing of recycled materials.
+Cooperative recycling marketing Cooperative programs present an opportunity for communities in rural areas to establish and/or operate more cost-effective recycling programs.
 Low Low / Medium Low Low Cooperative programs present an opportunity for communities in rural areas to more cost-effectively operate recycling programs.
-Increase availability of convenience stations & recycling centers An increase in the number of citizen convenience stations throughout the region can provide more accessible waste disposal options, reducing illegal dumping.
+Increase availability of convenience stations & recycling centers Offers potential to reduce illegal dumping and can offer recycling options in areas where there is not collection program.
 Low Low / Medium Medium Medium Offers potential to reduce illegal dumping and recycling options in areas where there is not collection program.
-Increase organics management capacity Increase options for managing brush and biosolids in the region.
-Biosolids disposal is an issue facing several communities due to the anticipated closure of the Weatherford Landfill.
+Increase organics management capacity Compost facilities offer an alternative to landfilling brush and biosolids (sludge).
 Medium Medium Medium Medium Compost facilities offer an alternative to landfilling brush and biosolids (sludge).
-Cooperative collection services Several communities in the western region provide similar collection services.
-Costs may be reduced by negotiating agreements between haulers and multiple cities under one contract.
+Cooperative collection services Multi-city collection contracts should yield lower costs.
+Can be a means of establishing flow control to a specific facility.
 Low High Medium Low / Medium Multi-city collection contracts should yield lower costs.
 Can be a means of establishing flow control to a specific facility.
-Cooperative disaster debris management programs Disaster events such as tornadoes occur regularly in the western region.
-Agreements to manage these events jointly can accelerate recovery.
+Cooperative disaster debris management programs Cooperative action to address storm events can improve recovery times and reduce environmental impacts of disaster events.
 Low Medium Medium Low Cooperative action to address storm events can improve recovery times and reduce environmental impacts of disaster events.
-Increase transfer station capacity As landfill facilities close, haul costs will increase.
-Additional transfer station capacity will be needed to reduce the cost of transporting waste long distances.
+Increased transfer station capacity Transfer stations in certain areas will reduce haul costs and make collection systems more efficient.
 Low High High High Transfer stations in certain areas will reduce haul costs and make collection systems more efficient.
-Increase landfill capacity The western region has approximately 15-20 years remaining capacity, about the time it takes to identify, permit and construct new capacity.
-This will have to be accomplished through either expansions of existing sites or the development of a new landfill in the region.
-High High High Disposal capacity is needed to assure environmentally acceptable disposal of municipal solid waste.
-Without additional western region capacity, additional strain will be placed on other NCTCOG landfills and impact regional capacity as well.
+Increase landfill capacity Region has approximately 15-20 years remaining capacity, about the time it takes to identify, permit and construct new capacity.
+High High High Region has approximately 15-20 years remaining capacity, about the time it takes to identify new capacity.

-\ By themselves these will not significantly reduce waste but they create an organizational structure that can implement the following recommendations.
+^{} By themselves these will not significantly reduce waste but they create an organizational structure that can implement the following recommendations.

-\\ Low in urban settings, Medium in more rural settings
+Low in urban settings, Medium in more rural settings

-\\\ Low - under \$1 million, Medium \$1 - \$5 million; High over \$5 million
+Low - under \$1 million, Medium \$1 - \$5 million; High over \$5 million